 Now It’s Your Turn.

 - Find someone you trust to help you emotionally heal.
 Examine your most deeply held values and dreams.
 Intend to open to your Authentic Self and to God.
-I’m here to help you heal at the deepest level so you can let go of coping patterns that once helped you survive, but now limit your success and fulfillment.
+I’m here to help you heal at the deepest level so you can let go of coping patterns that once helped you survive, but now limit your success.
+I’ll help you access to the most enduring love of all, the love of God.

 - Meditate daily, long enough to experience deep inner peace.
 Invest the time.
 Don’t skip this step.
 Listen to the still small voice inside yourself.
 Join the on-going conversation already in progress, in your innermost being.
 I produced the CD, “A Journey into Wholeness” to help you do this.